I read an excellent debrief on a startup’s experience with MongoDB, called “A Year with MongoDB”.

 New Things and Terrible Ideas

-Here’s a terrible idea: implementing full text search with MongoDB.
-Instead, you should use Solr, Sphinx, or ElasticSearch.
+Here’s a terrible idea: implementing full text search with MongoDB, by stuffing all your keyword tokens into the B-Tree index.
+Instead, you should use Solr, Sphinx, or Elasticsearch, which are well-tuned tools for the job.

 Here’s another terrible idea, implementing grouping and aggregation using MongoDB’s map/reduce support.
 Though this “works”, you should just use Postgres or any other database that supports these operations out of the box.